AnnexMedAnnexMedAnnexMed

 Medical Transport

-Transport Reimbursement that Starts at Trip Documentation — Not at Claim Submission
+Transport Reimbursement Starts at Trip Documentation, Not Claim Submission

-Ground ambulance, air ambulance, and critical care transport generate revenue trip by trip — and lose revenue the same way.
-Level-of-service mismatches, medical necessity gaps, and mileage calculation errors are not exceptions in transport billing.
-They are the default pattern when documentation and coding are managed without transport-specific expertise.
+Ambulance and critical care transport generate and lose revenue trip by trip.
+Level-of-service mismatches, medical necessity gaps, and mileage errors occur when coding lacks expertise.

 $17B+